 You can use the DNS and Hostnames screen to specify how to map hostnames to IP addresses for the system.
 Click Edit local hosts table to access the Hosts screen, where you can edit the /etc/hosts file that contains local mappings or import the contents of a file you specify.
 For information on the /etc/hosts file, see the hosts(5) man page.
-9
+8 that the system uses to provide hostname-to-IP-address translation.